Feyerabend/vm/README.md

 end.
 ```

-The above program calculates square x * x or x² of a given number.
-Right now there is no way to print the result,
+The above program calculates square of x, x * x or x² of a given number.
+Right now there is no way to print the
-but also there is no semantics at all.
-So there is only for you to inspect the syntactical structures, and what
+result, but also there is no semantics at all.
+So you will not be able to run the program.
+It is for you to inspect
-parsing does.
+the syntactical structures, and what parsing does from the side of a text representation of simple program.

 There is a wikipage which also gives part implementation of the syntactical analysis for PL/0:
 https://en.wikipedia.org/wiki/Recursive_descent_parser as an example of recursive decent parsing.